Oracso/Swift-Bug-Fixes/README.md

 # Swift Bug Fixes

-A catalogue of common Swift bugs and my catalogue of fixes
+A catalogue of common Swift bugs and a record of my fixes for them.

 ### Overview: